 When generating a key pair, keep the following guidelines in mind:

-- The application supports SSH protocol version 2 RSA and DSA keys.
+- The application supports SSH protocol version 2 RSA, DSA, ECDSA, and Ed25519 keys.

 - RSA keys can range between 768 and 16384 bits.